DILCISBoard/E-ARK-AIP/index.md

 For this reason, the AIP format describes how to partition the AIP and keep representations or representation parts in separate physical container files (see section [5.1](#compdiv)).
-Even though this puts the integrity of the AIP at risk - because in case of disaster recovery the physical container does not represent the complete intellectual entity and dependencies to another (lost) physical container can potentially make it impossible to interpret, understand, or render the content - it is a necessary measure if the amount of data exceeds the capacity limitation of long-term storage media.
+Admittedly, this puts the integrity of the AIP at risk because in case of disaster recovery the physical container does not represent the entire intellectual entity.
+Further, dependencies to another (lost) physical container could make it impossible to interpret, understand, or render the content.
+However, it is a necessary measure if the amount of data exceeds the capacity limitation of long-term storage media.

 *Definition:* *Segmentation* is a physical manifestation of a logical AIP where a set of